Best Learning Strategies for Nursing Students

 Some questions are based on your book and medical nursing knowledge, while others require you to think strategically and critically.
 So, what score do you need to pass the NCLEX?
-Technically, a score of 0.0!
+Technically, a score of 0!

 Sounds crazy, we know.
 Unlike most exams, the NCLEX is strictly a PASS/FAIL exam.
-While you will get a logit score at the end of your test, the score itself doesn’t matter.
+While you will get a score (logit) at the end of your test, the score number itself doesn’t matter.
 If you pass, you become a registered nurse.
 If you fail, you have to retake the exam at a later date.

 How is the NCLEX scored?

 The advantage of the NCLEX is that all test takers are asked questions that start at the same level.
 However, CAT quickly discerns how much you know based on whether or not you correctly answer a question.
 CAT will determine your nursing future based on the number of correct questions you answered by the end of the exam.

 Because of how the NCLEX test is structured, your passing or failing grade will equal zero.
 A letter grade or percentage isn’t the purpose of the NCLEX.
 The sole purpose is to determine whether or not you’re ready to be a nurse based on how many questions you answer correctly.